KainMason/IMDB-Top-250-movies-Analyse/README.md

 ## Acknowledgements

-This script was inspired by a tutorial on [Real Python](https://realpython.com/python-gui-tkinter/) and uses the `moviesData.csv` dataset from [Kaggle](https://www.kaggle.com/PromptCloud
+This script was inspired by the `moviesData.csv` dataset from [Kaggle](https://www.kaggle.com/PromptCloud